madcodemonkey/ConsoleMenuHelper/README.md

 Notes
 - In this example, I'm using IConfiguration and ingecting it as a singleton so that my menu items can gain access to things in "appsettings.json"
 - You'll notice that I register ONE menu item manually.
-I did this because I attributed an INTERFACE and I need to specify the concrete class; otherwise, I'll get an exception.
+I did this because I attributed an INTERFACE and I need to specify the concrete class; otherwise, you will get an exception.
 - Finally, I show an example over overriding a built in menu item called IExitConsoleMenuItem.
 It is injected into every menu to give you an option to exit with a value of zero.